 FIPS Mode

-Additionally, various configurations/operations of the Traffic Manager are restricted when FIPS Mode is configured, for two reasons:
+Additionally, various configurations/operations of the Virtual Traffic Manager are restricted when FIPS Mode is configured, for two reasons:

-1.To ensure inputs to the cryptographic module are within the validated range for FIPS 140-2.
+1.To ensure inputs to the cryptographic module are within the validated range for FIPS 140-3.

-2.To ensure that operations that are mutually exclusive with the requirements for FIPS 140-2 cannot be enabled.
-An example of a restricted operation is SSL 3.0 (only TLS 1.0 and onward are compatible with FIPS 140-2).
+2.To ensure that operations that are mutually exclusive with the requirements for FIPS 140-3 cannot be enabled.
+An example of a restricted operation is SSL 3.0 (only TLS 1.0 and onward are compatible with FIPS 140-3).

-FIPS 140-2
+FIPS 140-3

-FIPS 140-2 is the second revision of the FIPS 140 series publication, published by the National Institute of Standards and Technology (NIST).
-This is described in detail at the following location: http://csrc.nist.gov/publications/fips/fips140-2/fips1402.pdf
+FIPS 140-3 is the second revision of the FIPS 140 series publication, published by the National Institute of Standards and Technology (NIST).
+This is described in detail at the following location: https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.140-3.pdf

 This document describes the security requirements for cryptographic modules.
-There are 4 security levels to the FIPS 140-2 requirements, ranging from 1 - 4.
+There are 4 security levels to the FIPS 140-4 requirements, ranging from 1 - 4.
 It is generally understood that software-only security modules are only capable of achieving the lowest security level (1); higher security levels have requirements, such as tamper protection, that can only be achieved in a physical product.
 In general these requirements relate to processes involving cryptographic operations.

 In addition, several other NIST "Special Publications" should be considered:

-"Guidelines for the Selection, Configuration, and Use of Transport Layer Security (TLS) Implementations" SP 800-52r1 (http://dx.doi.org/10.6028/NIST.SP.800-52r1)
+•"Guidelines for the Selection, Configuration, and Use of Transport Layer Security (TLS) Implementations" SP 800-52r1 (http://dx.doi.org/10.6028/NIST.SP.800-52r1)

-"Transitions: Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths" SP 800-131A (http://csrc.nist.gov/publications/nistpubs/800-131A/sp800-131A.pdf):
+•"Transitions: Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths" SP 800-131A (http://csrc.nist.gov/publications/nistpubs/800-131A/sp800-131A.pdf):

-For considerations of what constitutes "key strength" SP 800-51 Part 1 (http://csrc.nist.gov/publications/nistpubs/800-57/sp800-57_part1_rev3_general.pdf).
+•For considerations of what constitutes "key strength" SP 800-51 Part 1 (http://csrc.nist.gov/publications/nistpubs/800-57/sp800-57_part1_rev3_general.pdf).

-FIPS 140-2 and the Traffic Manager
+FIPS 140-3 and the Virtual Traffic Manager

-The FIPS 140-2 cryptographic module used in Linux variants of the Traffic Manager is the Riverbed® Cryptographic Security Module (RCSM) (certificate number 2099).
-Details about the FIPS 140-2 validity of this module can be found at the NIST CMVP page, at: http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/1401val2014.htm#2099
+The FIPS 140-3 cryptographic module used in Linux variants of the Virtual Traffic Manager is the Riverbed® Cryptographic Security Module (RCSM) (certificate number 2099).
+Details about the FIPS 140-3 validity of this module can be found at the NIST CMVP page, at: https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search#2099

-When FIPS Mode is enabled, upon start-up of the Traffic Manager the RCSM will be loaded and initialized.
-Any failure during initialization (e.g. Power On Self Tests) will be reported as a fatal error - all cryptographic operations in the Traffic Manager FIPS boundary will be disabled (for example, SSL decrypting virtual servers and SSL encrypting pools).
+When FIPS Mode is enabled, upon start-up of the Virtual Traffic Manager the RCSM will be loaded and initialized.
+Any failure during initialization (e.g. Power On Self Tests) will be reported as a fatal error - all cryptographic operations in the Virtual Traffic Manager FIPS boundary will be disabled (for example, SSL decrypting virtual servers and SSL encrypting pools).

-The Traffic Manager FIPS boundary
+The Virtual Traffic Manager FIPS boundary

-The Traffic Manager uses cryptography in a number of features, the primary example being for SSL/TLS.
-However, not all of these cryptographic uses are included within the designated Traffic Manager FIPS boundary shown below:
+The Virtual Traffic Manager uses cryptography in a number of features, the primary example being for SSL/TLS.
+However, not all of these cryptographic uses are included within the designated Virtual Traffic Manager FIPS boundary shown below:

 This boundary is most simply defined as: